What You Need to Know About Scattering Ashes Legally in the U.S.

 🌱 Environmental Guidelines

-• Ashes are scattered away from trails, water sources, or archaeological sites
+• Scatter ashes away from trails, waterways, and archaeological sites

-• The site remains undisturbed after the ceremony
+• Leave no visible trace after the ceremony

 Scattering Ashes at Sea